kemoycampbell/heartbeat-navigation-system/README.md

 ---

 ## How to Run
-1. Ensure that you have the .NET framework installed. .NET is a cross-platform framework that allows you to write applications in C#.
+1. Ensure that you have the [.NET core](https://dotnet.microsoft.com/en-us/download). .NET is a cross-platform framework that allows you to write applications in C#.
 2. Clone the project
 3. cd into the project folder
 4. Build and run the project using the following command: